intranda/goobi-workflow-plugins-en/administration/intranda_administration_ruleset_editor.md

 Parameter           |  Description
 ------------------- | -----------------------------------------------------
-`rulesetDirectory`         | This is the path where the ruleset files are located.
 `rulesetBackupDirectory`   | This sets the path for the backup files where the backups of the ruleset files are to be saved after editing.
 `numberOfBackupFiles`         | This integer value specifies how many backup files remain stored per ruleset file before they are overwritten by new backups.